-- 794. The Authority has given further consideration to the structure of the reference tariff having regard to DBP's submission, in particular DBP's description of the drivers of field expenses and reactive maintenance costs. - 795.
+- 800. The Authority has given further consideration to the structure of the reference tariff having regard to DBP's submission, in particular DBP's description of the drivers of field expenses and reactive maintenance costs. - 801.
 DBP submits that the maintenance activities classed as field services are not throughput-related, but are carried out in accordance with pre-specified schedules, which may be based on the recommendations of equipment manufacturers or on DBP's experience.
-Reactive maintenance is related to unplanned component failures. - 796.
+Reactive maintenance is related to unplanned component failures. - 802.
 On the basis of DBP's submission, the Authority accepts that the maintenance activities classed as field services and reactive maintenance may not be closely related to throughput.
 As such, the Authority accepts that the change in tariff structure required in the draft decision may overstep the bounds of the limited discretion that the Authority has under rule 95 of the NGR.
-The Authority has therefore determined not to maintain the requirement for the change in tariff structure. - 797.
-The Authority has determined reference tariffs for the T1, P1 and B1 Reference Services with a commodity tariff set to recover costs of fuel gas and capacity tariff set to recover all other costs.
+The Authority has therefore determined not to maintain the requirement for the change in tariff structure. - 803.
+The Authority has, however, determined that the part of forecast operating expenditure that comprises the cost of the carbon tax under the Federal Government's Clean Energy legislation should be recovered by the commodity charge of the reference tariff as this cost is, effectively, an increment to the cost of fuel gas and is therefore directly related to pipeline throughput. - 804.
+The Authority has determined reference tariffs for the T1, P1 and B1 Reference Services with a commodity tariff set to recover costs of fuel gas and carbon-tax cost and capacity tariff set to recover all other costs.
 In determining these tariffs, the Authority has taken into account that revisions to the access arrangement are unlikely to commence before 1 January 2012.
-In accordance with rule 92(3) of the NGR, the Authority has determined reference tariffs on the basis that: - the reference tariffs applying in 2010 under the current access arrangement continued in force and without variation through 2011; and - the reference tariffs under the revised access arrangement will be in force from 1 January 2012; and - the reference tariffs under the revised access arrangement have been set so as to recover the value of total revenue over the 2011 to 2015 access arrangement period, taking into account the delay in commencement of the revised access arrangement and the revised reference tariffs. - 798.
+In accordance with rule 92(3) of the NGR, the Authority has determined reference tariffs on the basis that: - the reference tariffs applying in 2010 under the current access arrangement continued in force and without variation through 2011; and - the reference tariffs under the revised access arrangement will be in force from 1 January 2012; and - the reference tariffs under the revised access arrangement have been set so as to recover the value of total revenue over the 2011 to 2015 access arrangement period, taking into account the delay in commencement of the revised access arrangement and the revised reference tariffs. - 805.
 The values of reference tariffs determined by the Authority are shown in Table 63.

-Final decision reference tariff charges for the T1, P1 and B1 reference services (real dollar values at 31 December 2010) 290 Table 63
+Final decision reference tariff charges for the T1, P1 and B1 reference services (real dollar values at 31 December 2010) 294 Table 63

-Reference tariff charge Units Current value DBP Proposed value Authority amended value T1 reference service Capacity reservation charge \$/GJ MDQ 1.040491 1.569233 1.087228 Commodity charge \$/GJ 0.119233 0.079831 0.066059 Total charge at 100% load factor \$/GJ 1.159725 1.649065 1.153287 P1 and B1 reference services Capacity reservation charge \$/GJ MDQkm 0.000744 0.001122 0.000777 Commodity charge \$/GJkm 0.000085 0.000057 0.000047 Total charge at 100% load factor \$/GJkm 0.000829 0.001179 0.000824
+Reference tariff charge Units Current value DBP Proposed value Authority amended value T1 reference service Capacity reservation charge \$/GJ MDQ 1.040491 1.569233 1.087228 Commodity charge \$/GJ 0.119233 0.079831 0.092402 Total charge at 100% load factor \$/GJ 1.159725 1.649065 1.179630 P1 and B1 reference services Capacity reservation charge \$/GJ MDQkm 0.000744 0.001122 0.000777 Commodity charge \$/GJkm 0.000085 0.000057 0.000066 Total charge at 100% load factor \$/GJkm 0.000829 0.001179 0.000843

-799. The Authority requires the following amendment to the revised access arrangement proposal to include the reference tariffs for the T1, P1 and B1 reference services.
+806. The Authority requires the following amendment to the revised access arrangement proposal to include the reference tariffs for the T1, P1 and B1 reference services.

-290 DBP did not propose reference tariffs for the T1, B1 and P1 Services.
+294 DBP did not propose reference tariffs for the T1, B1 and P1 Services.
 Tariffs indicated as "DBP Proposed" are as calculated from DBP's proposed total revenue.